Juerd/tootpick/README.md

 ## Why not just link directly to Mastodon?

 Mastodon is part of the fediverse, a federated network.
-By design, there is no central server or central domain name, so the direct link option does not exist.
+By design, there is no central server or central domain name.
+That direct link option you might be thinking about, does not exist.
 Please don't make the mistake of picking a large server and linking directly to its /share URL, because the majority of Mastodon users will not be on that server.

 ## Design goals